syncfusion-content/uwp-docs/uwp/Scheduler/Commands.md

 ## CopyCommand

-By triggering  **CopyCommand** of ScheduleCommands, last selected schedule appointment in schedule can be copied.
+By triggering **CopyCommand** of ScheduleCommands, the last selected schedule appointment in the schedule can be copied.

 {% highlight c# %}